 - Direct method – Designing analog filters and then converting them to digital.

 - Approximation of derivatives method – Approximating a differential equation (continuous-time (d/dt)) by an equivalent difference equation.
-We have covered the approximation of derivatives method here.
+We have covered the approximation of derivatives method to design IIR filters here.

 - Approximation of standard analog filters – Butterworth, Chebyshev, and Elliptic analog filter designs can be approximated as IIR filters.
 These analog filters have an infinite response too.